mahendragalih26/ProductManagement/README.md

  - "/product" => display all product, with default pagination {page:1, limit:5}.
 Query params:
 	- page -> page to display (default 1),
-	- limit -> number of bikes displayed in a page (default 5).
+	- limit -> number of product displayed in a page (default 5).

  - "/main/product/{id}" => display one product with the id specified by id parameter.
  - "/main/product?field={name}" => display product specified by name parameter.